Your business value

 It’s hard to measure productivity.

 It’s impossible to put a number on human beings.
-Especially using the word “loss” or “cost” may throw some people off.
-Businesswise:
+Using the words “loss” or “cost” may throw some people off.

-Companies or individuals who ignore reality, will get punished by going bankrupt or getting fired when there’s no more money left to burn.
+Individuals who ignore reality will get punished by getting fired when there’s no more money left to burn.

 S-curve

 Growth usually follows a S-curve.
-The S-curve takes different time for different people.
+The S-curve takes different forms for different people.

-Companies usually have a deadline for the bet they take: that’s why there is a probation period:
+Companies usually have a deadline for the bet place on you (AKA probation period):

-Person C barely made it (possibly due to bad onboarding, or the need to unlearn what they already know in order to learn to be productive at the new job).
+Person C barely made it; possibly due to poor onboarding, or the need to unlearn what they already know in order to learn enough to be productive at the new job.

 Although very rare, but some people objectively hurt the collective productivity of the company like person E here:

-For example, if person E has a leadership position, they can hurt the productivity of an entire organization.
-That’s because leadership acts as a force multiplier and if the force is negative, they can cause a lot of damage before the company notices and gets rid of them.
+If person E has a leadership position, they can hurt the productivity of an entire organization and cause serious damage before the company takes notice and acts.
+That’s because leadership acts as a force multiplier and if the force is negative, it can hurt the productivity of many people.
+Coincidentally, assessing the performance of leadership positions is exponentially harder than an engineer at the leaf nodes of the org.

 Will person E be fired immediately?
 Not necessarily.